 ‘‘Don’t fall prey to your bias.

-Handle your bias carefully while interviewing, learn to be aware of them.
-If you are tired you are more likely to fall prey to your bias.
-Also involve multiple interviewers in the panel.
-Assess based on the quality of the candidate and not by whether you like or dislike him/her.
+Handle your bias carefully while interviewing, and learn to be aware of them.
+If you are tired, you are more likely to fall prey to your bias.
+Also, involve multiple interviewers in the panel.
+Assess based on the quality of the candidate and not on whether you like or dislike him/her.
 For more information on how to manage your bias read more here…

 Hire Great People